The incompatibility of creation and evolution

 The age of the earth

 Scientists tell us that the earth is about 4.5 billion years old.
-The bible certainly doesn't agree with this, no matter how much one twists the scriptures.
+The Bible certainly doesn’t agree with this, no matter how much one twists the scriptures.

-The bible, although it does not specify the age of the earth, provides a chronology allowing us to estimate the age of the earth as roughly 6,656 years old:
+The Bible, although it does not specify the age of the earth, provides a chronology allowing us to estimate the age of the earth as roughly 6,656 years old:

-The bible gives a precise account of the lineage from Adam to Noah, with a total of 1,656 years from creation until the flood.
+The Bible gives a precise account of the lineage from Adam to Noah, with a total of 1,656 years from creation until the flood.

 Reliable historical records of human civilisation only go back about 5,000 years, with Sumerian Cuneiform being the oldest form of writing, dating back to around 3,000 BC.
+Scientists are surprised that writing suddenly appeared around this time, as though man suddenly became intelligent.
+The alternative idea of a flood having wiped out previous historical artifacts is not taken into account.

 Scientists had estimated the earliest evidence of mankind on the earth as being 200,000 years ago, based upon Mitochondrial DNA mutation rates.
 In October 1997, at the First International Workshop on Human Mitochondrial DNA, researchers discovered that the mutation rates were much higher than first considered, and the estimate for the origin of mankind was changed to 6,500 years ago, tying very nicely with the biblical age of the earth.